 - Technical accounting – as your business tries to emerge from bankruptcy, a fresh-start technical accounting will be required.

-- Business valuation – it is absolutely important for your business to have a grasp on the more quantitative aspects of the bankruptcy proceedings through conducting proper solvency tests, establishing going concern and the restructuring of the fair values.
+- Business valuation – it is absolutely important for your business to have a grasp on the more quantitative aspects of the bankruptcy proceedings through conducting proper solvency tests, establishing going concerns,s and restructuring of the fair values.

 - Disaster planning – it is important to determine the risk factors and the critical business functions in order to develop and successfully implement a plan in ensuring the business achieves continuity of operation before, after, and during a disaster.